-Financing activities: are activities that result in changes in the size and composition of the contributed equity and borrowings of the entity.
+Financing activities: are activities that result in changes in the size and composition of the contributed equity and borrowings of the entity including dividends paid.

 Goods and Services Tax

 All items included in the financial statements are reported exclusive of Goods and Services Tax (GST), except for accounts payable and accounts receivable, which include GST invoiced.